 Unlike our atmosphere, nitrous is injected from a pressurized bottle.
 And when the pressurized nitrous leaves the bottle it changes from its liquid state to a gas when it's sprayed into the engine.
 Nitrous oxide boils at -88.5 degrees celcius and it will begin to boil as soon as it is injected, cause the temeprature in this area is much more than -88.5 degrees.
 During this process it absorbs heat and this process can cause a 40 degrees or so drop in inlet manifold air intake temperature.
 Now if we are dealing with say a 400 hp engine, we can see well over 30 hp gained from the cooling effect alone.
 This cooling effect also helps the engine deal with detonation.

 Nitrous Oxide will not destroy your engine provided it has been fitted carefully and it is used correctly.
 People always sound astonished when you say "I'm using nitrous".
 They all assume your engine bonnet is going to pop off and your engine explode.
-This is because Nitrous was originally used as car accessories by drag racers, Drag racers did not have a safe system and tended to use unsafe engine methods such as literally turning on the bottle to a direct pipe into the engine intake and in huge amounts creating additional gains of up to 1000Bhp.
+This is because Nitrous was originally used as performance auto accessories by drag racers, Drag racers did not have a safe system and tended to use unsafe engine methods such as literally turning on the bottle to a direct pipe into the engine intake and in huge amounts creating additional gains of up to 1000Bhp.
 Although this obviously worked but it did incredible damage to the engine components such as clutch and piston rings where exposed to extreme heats can crack or even shatter.
 Using small amounts of nitrous oxide in small bursts will do the engine no harm providing it is only injected when the acceleration is at its maximum as this is when your engine is under least pressure.
 Injecting nitrous oxide into your system when the engine is at a lower throttle can create more pressure than the engine is capable of.
 This is why the micro switch is always used at set only to activate when the throttle is in the "wide open" position.